zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 ???

 - With the help of the Internet, I was able to find a worksheet to help with the practical stuff.
-- There are some good and bad thigns in there.
+- There are some good and bad things in there.
 - Good: Make sure there are no surprises with payments and subscriptions!
 - Bad: Write all of your passwords on a piece of paper!
-- Make sure you are thinknig abuot digital items when discussing a will.
+- Make sure you are thinking about digital items when discussing a will.

 ---
 class: img-caption